optio50/YouTube-Terminal/README.md

 # Installation
-Make all files (ytMenu & .menu files) executable before using this script.
+Make ytVideo file executable before using this script.

-Edit the ytMenu file and change the location variable to match the location where you stored the files. location=""${HOME}"/YouTubeVids/"
+Edit the ytVideo file and change the location variable to match the location where you stored the config file. config=""$HOME"/Scripts"

-Then run the ytMenu file and select your channel.
+Then run the ytVideo file and select your channel.
 Then select your output type (local screen or chromecast).
 Wait a few seconds and your video will play.

 # Requirements: